Banner_Open_innovation.webp

 Just to be clear on this, open innovation is not a state you achieve, it's more a tool you use - you can either use it successfully or unsuccessfully.

-3. A third barrier is funding – you need to have sufficient budget available for the people with the solutions.
+3. A third barrier is funding – you need to have a sufficient budget available for the people who can come up with the solutions.
 Nobody will submit technologies for free, just for a good cause.

 Then, wouldn’t patents also be a barrier to open innovation?
 Aren’t trade secrets common within business and research – particularly within the same industry?

-It's a great question and often asked in the open innovation business.
-The going wisdom is that going to the market faster is probably more important than having a patent because patents are not a guarantor for financial success.
-In fact, patents are expensive to maintain – it could be $5-10k for a patent.
+It's a great question and one often asked in the open innovation business.
+The conventional wisdom is that going to the market faster is probably more important than having a patent because patents are not a guarantor for financial success.
+In fact, patents are expensive to maintain—they could cost $5-10k.
 So that's another reason why a lot of businesses turn to open innovation.

-For example, a lot of companies have patents for technologies and inventions that just end up on their shelves but might be useful solutions for others to use.
+For example, many companies have patents for technologies and inventions that just end up on their shelves but might be useful solutions for others to use.
 Through open innovation, companies can get license fees for these patented technologies.
-Henry Chesbrough’s book “Open Innovation: the New Imperative for Creating and Profiting from Technology”, mentions IBM has an annual income of $1.4 billion just from licence fees of unused technologies that they had developed but never used for their own products or services!
+Henry Chesbrough’s book “Open Innovation: the New Imperative for Creating and Profiting from Technology” mentions IBM's annual income of $1.4 billion just from licence fees of unused technologies that they had developed but never used for their own products or services!

 Can open innovation also be applied to less economically beneficial problems within (or created by) our food system, like minimizing environmental impacts?